How to address violence in the news with your students.

 PocketLab is flexible enough that once kids know how to use the app, they can design investigations that matter to them.
-If a student is interested in gymnastics, they could tuck the sensor into their waistband and gather data while flipping.
+If students are interested in gymnastics, they could tuck the sensor into their waistband and gather data while flipping.
 Kick your rocket lab up a notch by attaching the PocketLab sensor to your water rocket and collecting the live data.
+PocketLab also works with Google's Science Journal app.

 PocketLab is the latest in a series of efforts to make sensors affordable for classroom use.
-It is a small, wireless sensor that pairs with smartphones or tablets to gather data such as acceleration, pressure, magnetic field, and temperature.
-Then, the data can be analyzed using tools such as Excel and Google Docs and even through the Scratch programming site.
+It uses small, wireless sensors (PocketLab One, Weather, and Voyager) that pair with smartphones, tablets, Chromebooks, or other laptops to gather data such as acceleration, pressure, humidity, magnetic field, temperature, and more.
+The data can then be analyzed using tools such as Excel and Google Docs and even through the Scratch programming site.
+Kids can even create their own programs in Scratch, such as controlling a spaceship on the screen using your PocketLab sensor.

-Other apps like Science Journal and Lab4Physics are free, but all data is gathered directly from students' smartphones.
+Other tools like Science Journal and Lab4Physics are free, but all data is gathered directly from students' smartphones.
 PocketLab stands out because the sensor is separate and can be placed anywhere, from inside a soccer ball to the top of a ceiling fan while it spins.
-While the sensor is in play, students are holding their tablet or smartphone and watching the data in real time.
-The sensors are expensive, around $100 apiece, but still cheaper than outfitting an entire lab with traditional equipment.
+While the sensor is in play, students are holding their tablet, smartphone, or laptop and watching the data in real time.
+The sensors are expensive, ranging from $98-$148 apiece, but that's still cheaper than outfitting an entire lab with traditional equipment.

 Key Standards Supported